 Parallel Lines Symbol

-Parallel lines are the lines that never meet each other, no matter how long you extend them.
+Parallel lines are the lines that never meet each other, no matter how long we extend them.
 The symbol used to denote parallel lines is ||.
-For example, AB II PQ indicates that line AB is parallel to line PQ. ∦ - this symbol denotes non-parallel lines. ⋕ - this symbol denotes equal and parallel lines.
+For example, AB II PQ indicates that line AB is parallel to line PQ.
+The symbol that denotes non-parallel lines is ∦.

-Solved Examples on Parallel Lines
+Parallel Lines Examples

 FAQs on Parallel Lines

-What Angles are Formed by Parallel Lines and Transversals?
+What are Parallel Lines and Perpendicular lines?

 What are Real-World Examples of Parallel Lines?